Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 — Mark Twain

-Set boundaries — clearly and without apology
+Show boundaries — clearly and without apology

-Feeling connections that science has not yet explained
+Feel connections that science has not yet explained

-Dogs sense earthquakes before humans can measure them.
+Dogs sense earthquakes before humans measure them.
 They smell diseases that no device detects.
 They notice when someone is sad — even without words.

 We stick to science — because it guides us, as an anchor, not as a doctrine.
-And sometimes we feel something that it cannot yet explain.
+And sometimes we feel something it cannot yet explain.
 Both have their place.
 Life is greater than what we can measure.

 Care as a daily practice

 But it also means: being reminded daily.
 That another being counts on you.
 That you are needed.
-That life, even in the small things — in the daily walk, in drying off, in thawing bones — has meaning.
+That life, even in the small things — in the daily walk, in drying off, in thawing bones — has its meaning.
 And care must be practiced.
 I know: just because I am caring for my dog doesn't mean I can do it for myself.
 But it would be a start.

 Studies by Central Michigan University show that dogs in offices improve trust and communication among team members.

-And then there are things science cannot yet measure.
+And then there are the things that science cannot yet measure.
 Dixi, who limps.
 Ezra, who stands at the edge of the garden, staring into nothing.
 The connection that forms when you look into a dog's eyes.

 No drama.
 No fuss.
 Simply: there.
 And then on.